Grants Pass, Oregon: Economy

 The lumber industry was the major employer for Grants Pass up until the early 1970s.
 At that point the entire region started to see a steady decline in all lumber harvesting, production, and processing.
 Since then there has been a shift to a large service industry sector covering areas of outdoors/sports/recreation and health care infrastructure.
 This is augmented by multiple small and medium businesses and growth in marijuana-related businesses due to state legalization.

-Notable businesses

-Grants Pass is the birthplace of Dutch Bros.
-Coffee, which began with a single small pushcart on the corner of 6th and G Streets, where the downtown stand is now located.
-Brothers Travis and Dane Boersma started the franchise in 1992 and it quickly spread throughout the region.

-Fire Mountain Gems has been operating in Josephine county since 1986 and moved to Grants Pass in 2000.
-They are a well-known direct marketing company, providing jewelry-making supplies to designer-artists around the world.

-MasterBrand, a subsidiary of Fortune Brands, is a cabinet company which has an operating factory in Grants Pass.

 Arts and culture

 Annual cultural events

 Boatnik, a hydroplane boat race and carnival event, is held every Memorial Day weekend in Riverside Park.

 They also host the Josephine County Fair which usually occurs in late August.

 Museums and other points of interest

 The historic Rogue Theatre downtown has been transformed into a performing arts venue that hosts mostly local acts.
 The Grants Pass Towne Center Association's "Back to the '50s" Celebration includes free concerts, a nearly 600-vehicle Classic Car Cruise, poker runs, and thematic shopping in the town's downtown historic district.

 Year round, there are First Friday Art Nights.
 On the first Friday of every month, many of the city's downtown stores hold art shows and promotional events.

 The Grants Pass post office contains two tempera murals done through the U.S. Treasury Department Section on Fine Arts (often mistakenly referred to as the "WPA"), both painted in 1938.
 There are ten government-sponsored New Deal era murals in Oregon; Grants Pass is the only post office that contains two.
 The murals are "Rogue River Indians" by Louis DeMott Bunce (who also painted a 1959 mural at Portland International Airport) and "Early and Contemporary Industries" by Eric Lamade.

 The Caveman Bridge on 6th Street was built by Conde McCullough in 1933.
 The through arch design bridge has been a landmark of Grants Pass for many years, and the bridge was refurbished in 2019.
 The Redwood Empire sign at the beginning of the bridge has also been a landmark for many years, and it was redone in 2021 due to a car crash.